neverfap-deluxe/nfd-api/content/practices/DONE--COM--P--slow-it-down.md

 The idea being that we can then catch ourselves before we begin overthinking, and identify these patterns before they become unmanagable.

-Because when our minds are racing at a million miles per hour, it can become incredibly difficult, if not impossible to slow it down.
+Because when our mind is racing at a million miles per hour, it can become incredibly difficult, if not impossible to slow it down.

 {{< hr4 "Which is why people inevitably relapse." >}}

-Because at that point, they've already lost control.
+Because at that point, you've already lost control.

-By practicing <u>Slow it down</u> you will learn how to slow own your mind on a regular basis.
+By practicing <u>Slow it down</u> you will learn how to slow down your mind on a regular basis.

-In order to demonstrate control over your mind, and create those neural connections in your brain.
+In order to demonstrate control, and create those neural connections in your brain.

-In addition, to understand how to become more calm and collected as a person, while also exposing the futility and self-destructiveness of letting our thoughts control us.
+In addition, it will help you understand how to become a more calm and collected person, exposing in the process the futility and self-destructiveness of letting our thoughts control us.

 {{< hr2 "Instructions" >}}